How to Make a YouTube Video (Beginner’s Guide)

 Add a simple video intro.

-A video intro leads your viewers into your content.
-Keep your intro simple and to the point.
-Viewers want to get to the meat of your content.
-They don’t care about anything besides what you promised to teach them.
+They don’t value anything besides what you promised to teach them.
 You can use an intro throughout all the videos on your YouTube channel, a playlist, or just a single video.

 Create lower-thirds.

 A lower third (also called a chyron) is placed on the screen’s lower third portion (usually to the right or left) and is a simple way to provide your audience with information.
 Usually, they display a name, place, or other helpful information.
-Learn more about lower thirds in our video, “What are Lower Thirds?
-(And How to Make Your Own).”

 Click for sound.